CliffordBridges/CliffordBridges.github.io/landing.md

 ---
-title: Landing
+title: Project Spotlights
 layout: landing
-description: 'Lorem ipsum dolor sit amet nullam consequa<br />sed veroeros. tempus adipiscing nulla.'
+description: 'Check out a few recent projects to see what I'm all about!'
-image: assets/images/pic07.jpg
+image: assets/images/slo.JPG
 nav-menu: true
 ---